Getting started with manifest files

 - Installing extra packages

-- Specifying a component version
+- Specifying the version of a component

-- Customize component-specific configurations
+- Customizing component-specific configurations

 Is my yaml valid?